 KSUCCA: King Saud University Corpus of Classical Arabic

-Arabic texts dating between the 7th and early 11th century.
-The corpus consists of 46 million words and was created as the part of Ph.D. work of Maha Alrabiah, find out more here.
+The King Saud University Corpus of Classical Arabic (KSUCCA) is a language corpus made up of Classical Arabic texts dating between the 7th and early 11th centuries.
+The corpus consists of 46 million words and was created as part of the Ph.D. work of Maha Alrabiah, find out more here.
 The corpus contains texts from a wide range of genres, such as Religion, Linguistics, Literature, Science, Sociology, and Biography; including division into subgenres.

 Texts were lemmatized and POS tagged by Yonatan Belinkov using the MADA tools from the University of Columbia.
 See the POS tagset description.